Try Semrush

 Why It Works

-Normal lists posts make people do a ton of extra work.
+Normal lists posts aren’t actionable.
+They make the reader do a ton of extra work.

 Well, that leaves out A LOT of important info, like: